Plutonomicon/plutarch-plutus/docs/CONCEPTS.md

 # Hoisting, metaprogramming, and fundamentals

-What is essentially happening here, is that we have a 2-stage compilation process.
+What is essentially happening here, is that we have a two-stage compilation process.

-> Jack: Plutarch may be conceived as having a two-stage compilation process.
-N.B.
-Numbers less than 10 should often be written as a word.

 First GHC compiles our code, then our code generates an _AST_ of our Plutus script,